New Al

 FOSTP at La Fuente, 9/23/23

-• On Saturday, May 11, 2024, come to our annual pre-Mother's Day hike in Santa Teresa County Park on the Fortini, Mine, and Stile Ranch Trail loop from 9 am to 12 pm.
-It's called the "Mothers & Flowers Hike."
-You will hear stories about mothers who were important in the history of the Santa Teresa area and see late-spring wildflowers.
-The hike begins at the Fortini/Stile Ranch Trailhead on the Almaden Valley side of the park.
-Bring a hat, water, sunscreen, sturdy shoes, and snacks.
-A hiking pole is recommended.
-Families with children and leashed dogs are welcome.
-To get there, take McKean Road to Fortini Road, turn left on San Vicente Avenue.
-There's free parking at the trailhead, but no facilities.
-Parking is limited, so carpooling is recommended.
-Reservations are requested.
-There are restrooms and water at the Rancho San Vicente staging area for Calero County Park at McKean Road and Fortini Road.
+• On Saturday, May 11, 2024, we gave our annual pre-Mother's Day hike in Santa Teresa County Park on the Fortini, Mine, and Stile Ranch Trail loop from 9 am to 12 pm.
+It was called the "Mothers & Flowers Hike."
+We told stories about mothers who were important in the history of the Santa Teresa area and saw late-spring wildflowers.
+The hike began at the Fortini/Stile Ranch Trailhead on the Almaden Valley side of the park.
+Here are pictures from the hike.
 This was our hike last year on 5/13/23 (see above).
 This was our first hike on 5/4/08.

 • There are upcoming ranger-led programs at Santa Teresa Park.